-A significant advancement in medical and immunological fields was the development and implementation of multi-omics technology.
-These technologies act as a high-powered microscope, a forensics lab testing kit, and a communication tapping device all bundled into one—and all geared toward a single cell.
+A significant advancement in medical and immunological fields was the development and implementation of multi-omics and sing-cell technology.
+These technologies act as a high-powered microscope, a forensics lab testing kit, and a communication tapping device, all bundled into one—and all geared towards single-cell genomics.

 - Genomics profile – genOMICS – Breaking down the genomics of a cell means being able to read the “underlying code” of the cell.
 All the information about the cell’s possible characteristics expressed as phenotypes is stored inside the nucleus (in the DNA).
-Genotyping involves sequencing DNA, RNA, and/or identifying biomarkers within the cell.
+Genotyping involves single cell RNA seq and DNA sequencing and/or identifying biomarkers within the cell.
 This helps with everything from disease and immunological research, to understanding the basis for every other analysis listed below.

 - Epigenetics profile – epigenOMICS – The epigenetics of the cell does a deep dive into the chromatin of the cell (the building block of chromosomes).
-Epigenetics details how certain DNA characteristics change due to environmental causes.
+Epigenetics based on chromatin accessibility details how certain DNA characteristics change due to environmental causes.
 This could be generationally speaking (through evolution) or in a relatively short time frame (changing diet).